 Training in local government

-There are approximately 130 training contracts available in local government, but competition is strong and the application process is rigorous.
-The SRA carries a list of those authorities that are authorised to take on trainees.
+There are training contracts available in local government, but competition is strong, and the application process is rigorous.
+The Solicitors Regulation Authority carries a list of those authorities that are authorised to take on trainees.

 Why be a local government lawyer?

-Training within a local government legal department does not limit your career choices.
-A move into private practice is not uncommon, nor is a switch into industry.
+Training within a local government legal department doesn’t limit your career choices.
+A move into private practice isn’t uncommon, nor is a switch into industry.
 Those with managerial skills may move easily into senior positions in councils, while the opportunities to specialise in many different areas of law are good.

 How to apply